 Cancer patients have included chiropractic care in their course of treatment to help control pain and alleviate headaches, tension and stress.
 Patients interested in alternative treatment who strongly believe in the body’s ability to heal naturally may find chiropractic care particularly appealing.
 Alleviating severe headaches and movement pains during cancer treatment may make the treatment process more comfortable for cancer patients, including those batting mesothelioma.

 Two studies published in the Journal of Manipulative and Physiological Therapeutics examined the cases of two patients combating cancer.
 A 57-year-old man diagnosed with terminal pancreatic cancer experienced significant pain relief and was able to reduce the amount of medication needed following chiropractic care.
-He also reported an increase in his quality of life during his journey with the cancer following a visit to a chiropractor.
+He also reported an increase in his quality of life.

-A 54-year-old man diagnosed with lung cancer (a cancer that can be caused by asbestos exposure) began seeing a chiropractor after experiencing little pain relief one year after he underwent surgery to combat his cancer.
+A 54-year-old man diagnosed with lung cancer began seeing a chiropractor after experiencing little pain relief one year after he underwent surgery.
 The man experienced pain relief immediately after beginning chiropractic care and discontinued use of all pain medications after two visits to his chiropractor.
-The journal noted, "These clinical examples offer two specific instances of how chiropractic may improve the quality of a cancer patient's life."

 Though some perceive massage as a luxurious way of relaxing, massage therapy can actually be a form of medical treatment.
 This holistic form of alternative therapy focuses on preventative health as well as healing present medical issues.